 /etc/hosts file, preventing all spammy connection attempts system-wide.
 As this is just a text file, no special runtime scripts are required, and there is very little overhead.

-This application is written in Rust and can be built using Cargo.
-If building manually, don't forget to copy the configuration file:
+This application is written in Rust and can alternatively be built from source using Cargo:

 Settings are stored in